 - The common causes of too much weight gain

-- Ways to help the teen who is putting on too much weight
+- Ways to help the teen who is putting on extra body weight

-Yes, for many teens, weight gain will be a normal part of development.
+Yes, tween weight gain is a normal part of development.

-It is expected that all teens will experience preteen weight gain, and the total amount of weight gained across the span of the teenage growth spurt is significant.
+It’s expected that all tweens will experience a weight increase, called preteen weight gain.
+When you look at the total amount of weight gained across the span of the teenage growth spurt, it is significant.

-In other words, that awkward, pudgy appearance many teens go through is a completely normal part of puberty.
+That awkward, pudgy appearance many tweenagers go through is a completely normal part of puberty.

-Adolescent girls can gain fifteen pounds or so during puberty, while boys gain upwards of thirty pounds during this time.
+Adolescent girls can gain fifteen pounds or more during puberty, while boys gain upwards of thirty pounds during this time.

 [Read: When Do Girls Stop Growing?]